9 nights. February 2022 - September 2022. From £1026.00.

 Day 2Meet your guide at Delhi Airport and transfer to Agra, India’s ‘City of Love’ and site of the exquisite Taj Mahal, stopping en-route for lunch.
 Upon arrival, check-in at the five-star, centrally located Sarovar Crystal Premiere, your home for the evening.
 Enjoy dinner at your hotel, no doubt looking forward to tomorrow morning, when an undoubted tour highlight lies in wait.

 Day 3After breakfast, make the short journey to the exquisite Taj Mahal, one of the world’s most essential sights.
 Built in the 17th century as a monument to undying love by the grief-stricken Shah Jahan, after the death of his beloved wife, the Taj really does have to be seen to be believed.
 Construction of the Taj took around 20,000 labours almost 20 years to complete.
 Spend a truly unforgettable morning wandering the sprawling gardens and gazing awe-struck at the Taj, famously described by the Bengali poet Rabindranath Tagore as “a teardrop on the cheek of eternity.”
-After a wonderful morning, transfer the four-star Vanaashrya Resort in Rajasthan, where you’ll stay for the rest of your holiday.
+After a wonderful morning, transfer to the four-star Vanaashrya Resort in Rajasthan, where you’ll stay for the rest of your holiday.
 En route, we’ll call at Abhaneri, a small town famed for its amazing baoris (stepwells), and the mighty Harshat Mata Temple, both of which date back to the 8th century.
 Enjoy lunch at a local organic resort, before checking in at your hotel.
 Relax and unwind as you explore your idyllic new surroundings: the resort is spread out over 8 acres, and has its own lake.
 Individual cottages house each guest room with their own terrace.
 Dinner will be served at the resort tonight.
 Happy hour is between 6 and 7.30pm every day, and includes two-for-one on all drinks!

 Day 4Enjoy a relaxing, morning yoga session at the resort before breakfast is served.
 After breakfast, spend a blissful morning at leisure.
 This afternoon, you can continue relaxing at the resort, or join the optional safari to the nearby Sariska Tiger Reserve.
 Spread out over 340 square miles, the reserve is made up of arid and deciduous forests, grasslands and rocky hills.
 A former hunting reserve, today Sariska is home to around 20 Bengali tigers and in 2008, it became the first reserve in the world to successfully relocate tigers after several tigers were moved here from Ranthambore National Park.
 With good conditions and even better luck, you may catch a glimpse of these majestic animals.
 Aside from tigers, the reserve is home to the Indian leopard, honey badger and small Indian civet, along with rare birds including the Indian peafowl, white-throated kingfisher and grey partridge.
 However you choose to spend your day, enjoy an evening relaxing at the resort, perhaps with a two-for-one drink in hand, sat by the pool, before dinner is served, preceded by a cooking demonstration from the chef.